 Ingredients for pistachio paste (for filling)

 2 tbsp or 28gr butter at room temperature

 1/2 cup or 55gr icing sugar

 18 oz. or 500gr semi sweet chocolate (70%), coarsely chopped

 1tbsp or 10gr butter (the original recipe called for shortening, which I didn't have)

 Toast pistachios until you start smelling them and then place them and salt into a food processor and process until the nuts turn into a smooth paste (if you want to decorate the cups with some ground pistachio, set some aside now).
 This will take a while, so don't give up.
 Drizzle in the oil while the nuts are being ground.
 Keep processing until smooth.
-That's it, you now have some delicious pistachio paste to use anyway you like.
+That's it, you now have some delicious pistachio butter to use anyway you like.

-If you cannot resist the pistachio/chocolate combination, start making a sweetened pistachio butter by softening the pistachio paste, butter and salt in the microwave, trying not to melt it.
+If you cannot resist the pistachio/chocolate combination, start making a sweetened pistachio paste by softening the pistachio butter, butter and salt in the microwave, trying not to melt it.
 Stir in the icing sugar.
 Melt chocolate and butter in a heatproof bowl over a pot of simmering water.
 Lay out about 30 small miniature paper cups for cupcakes on a tray.
-Drop in about a teaspoon of the melted chocolate, then a teaspoon of pistachio butter and top it off with another teaspoon of chocolate.
+Drop in about a teaspoon of the melted chocolate, then a teaspoon of pistachio paste and top it off with another teaspoon of chocolate.
 If you like you can decorate them with a pistachio nut or some ground up pistachios.
 Refrigerate on a tray and when they are set store them in an airtight container in your fridge.

 Thank you to Manu from Manu's Menu for once again thinking of me for these awards.
 Since I recently awarded several of my favorite blogs with these, I decided to pass these on to some of my more recent favorite reads.